XingxinHE/Hex/pages/Surface.md

 # 🗺Big Picture
 The exact mathematical model of a surface is usually intractable.
-Therefore, the word "surface" is smooth and it is only smooth in the world of #Mathematics but not the real world!
+Therefore, the word "surface" is smooth and it is only smooth in the world of #mathematics but not the real world!
 Because in the real world, everything is discrete!
 This is the philosophy and this is when [[Discrete Differential Geometry|DDG]] steps in.

 # 📝Definition
 - In general,
 	- 📝Definition
 		- The word "surface" can be used to denote an $(n-1)$-dimensional submanifold of an $n$-dimensional [[manifold]] .

-- In most common sense in #Mathematics ,
+- In most common sense in #mathematics ,
 	- 📝Definition
 		- The most common and straightforward use of the word is to denote a two-dimensional [submanifold](https://mathworld.wolfram.com/Submanifold.html) of three-dimensional [Euclidean space](https://mathworld.wolfram.com/EuclideanSpace.html).